 We simulated the 2019 Masters 10,000 times, and there are some major surprises.
 Our proprietary computer model, built by DFS pro Mike McClure, has nailed four of the last eight majors entering the weekend, including Patrick Reed's groundbreaking win last year at the Masters.
 It also called Tiger Woods' deep run in the PGA Championship despite being a 25-1 long shot.

 The model has been spot-on early in the 2018-19 season.
 It was high on champion Dustin Johnson at the 2019 WGC-Mexico Championship, projecting him as one of the top two contenders from the start.
-It also correctly predicted Brooks Koepka's (9-1) victory at the CJ Cup earlier this season.
-Additionally, it correctly called Bryson DeChambeau's (9-1) seven-shot victory at the 2019 Omega Dubai Desert Classic.
+It also correctly predicted Brooks Koepka's (9-1) victory at the CJ Cup.
+Additionally, it correctly called Bryson DeChambeau's (9-1) seven-shot victory at the Omega Dubai Desert Classic.
 Anyone who has followed the model is WAY up.

 Now, it has simulated the 2019 Masters Tournament and there are some HUGE surprises.

-One huge surprise the model is calling for at the Masters this year: Tiger Woods, a four-time champion and one of the top Vegas favorites, doesn't even crack the top 10.
-Another surprise: Jon Rahm, an 18-1 long shot, makes a strong run at the title.
+One major surprise the model is calling for at the Masters this year: Tiger Woods, a four-time champion and one of the top Vegas favorites, doesn't even crack the top 10.
+Another surprise: Bryson DeChambeau, a 25-1 long shot, makes a strong run at the title.
 He has a much better chance to win it all than his odds imply, so he's a target for anyone looking for a huge payday.

-Also, the model says three other golfers with odds of 18-1 or longer make a strong run at the title.
+Also, the model says three OTHER golfers with odds of 20-1 or longer make a strong run at the title.
 Anyone who backs these underdogs could hit it BIG.

 So who wins the 2019 Masters?
 And which HUGE long shots make a serious run at the green jacket? ...
-Join SportsLine right now to see the early projected leaderboard for the 2019 Masters, and see which long shots shock the golfing world, all from the model that nailed the winner of four golf majors!
+Join SportsLine right now to see who you can bank on to win the 2019 Masters, and see which long shots make a run at the title, plus see Tiger Woods' exact finish position, all from the model that nailed the winners of four golf majors!